Support for Veterans

 - All relevant staff will be trained and educated in veterans’ needs and will ask patients if they or a close family member serve or have ever served in the UK armed forces, so that the Trust can best support their care needs and refer to other services.

-ELHT has a Veterans Champion who can help you get the support you need.
-If you are accessing our services and need additional support as a veteran, ask a member of staff to contact our Veterans Champion.
+ELHT has a Veterans Advocate and a Veterans Champion who can help you get the support you need.
+If you are accessing our services and need additional support as a veteran, ask a member of staff to contact the Veteran Advocate or Champion.

 - Attend hospital wards to calm and emotionally support patients.